Matej-ch/external-scripts/README.md

 script needs to have id and `data-url`

-product-detail-table.js needs `data-url` attribute
+product-detail-table.js needs `data-url` attribute and id `products-table-script`

-cart.js needs `data-url` attribute
+cart.js needs `data-url` attribute and id `cart-products-script`

-categories.js needs `data-url` attribute
+categories.js needs `data-url` attribute and id `categories-products-script`

-product-detail.js needs `data-url` attribute and `data-cat-url`  and `data-base-url`
+product-detail.js needs `data-url` attribute and `data-cat-url`  and `data-base-url` and id `product-detail-script`